LudwigThePig/LudwigThePig-2.0/README.md

 ## Features
 - This app is a Progressive Web Application (PWA).
-- The app is mobile responsive, although some of the projects may not be
+- The app is mobile responsive, although some of the projects may not be.
+- Isomorphic application with react-router-dom!
+In a sense, I recreated the magic of Next.js.
+Cool huh!?

 ## Technologies
 - TypeScript